rvaiya/keyd/man.md

 unto itself and can be activated by a key mapped to the appropriate action (see ACTIONS).

-By default layers do not have a parent, that is, unmapped keys will have no effect.
 The default layer is called 'default' and is used for mappings which are not explicitly assigned to a layer.

-For example the following configuration creates a new layer called 'symbols' which is activated while the caps lock key is depressed.
+For example the following configuration creates a new layer called 'symbols' which is activated by the capslock key on the default layer.

 	capslock = layer(symbols)